What this app does

 A / D to resize.

 - Hardness — 100% = clean binary edge (required for shader-mask authoring); 0% = soft cloud.
 Smoothstep falloff in between.
+(Some brush styles set their own edge softness and ignore this.)

 Confirm and Cancel: